 Associate Attorney / Lawyer (Corporate, in-house) Salary

-The average pay for an Associate Attorney / Lawyer (Corporate, in-house) is $75,848 per year.
-A skill in Contract Negotiation is associated with high pay for this job.
-Most people with this job move on to other positions after 10 years in this career.
+The average pay for an Associate Attorney / Lawyer (Corporate, in-house) is $77,419 per year.
+People in this job generally don't have more than 10 years' experience.

 Job Description for Associate Attorney / Lawyer (Corporate, in-house)